Syrian civil war: Ceasefire brokered by Russia and Turkey in effect

 A UK-based activist group said there were signs of pockets of violence early Friday, but large areas of the country were calm.

-"Most areas in Syria are quiet since the start of the ceasefire, but violent clashes were reported less than two hours after it took effect in the Hama suburbs between regime forces and rebel fighters in Tal Beejo in northern Aleppo, causing regime forces to withdraw," said Rami Abdulrahman of the UK-based Syrian Observatory for Human Rights.
+"Most areas in Syria are quiet since the start of the ceasefire, but violent clashes were reported less than two hours after it took effect in the Hama suburbs between regime forces and rebel fighters in Tal Beejo in northern Aleppo, causing regime forces to withdraw," said Rami Abdulrahman of the Syrian Observatory for Human Rights.

 Neither SANA nor Russian state media has reported episodes of violence Friday morning.